TahsinOP/Mujoco_Quadruped_ROS2_Simualation/README.md

-# 🐾MuJoco based Quadruped Robot Navigation System
+# 🐾MuJoco-ROS2 Quadruped Robot Navigation System

 ## Introduction

-This task focuses on developing a simulated quadruped robot (robot dog) in the **MuJoCo** physics engine, integrated with **ROS 2 Humble** for visualization and waypoint navigation.
+This project focuses on developing a simulated quadruped robot (robot dog) in the **MuJoCo** physics engine, integrated with **ROS 2 Humble** for visualization and waypoint navigation.
 The goal is to build a system capable of:

 - Navigating from **point A to point B** using waypoints selected from **RViz**
 - Detecting obstacles in the environment